Demi Rose Rocks Instagram With Undulating Booty In Stunning Snorkeling Reel

 “I know this [is] a wholesome post but sheeeesh that thang movinggg,” raved a fourth fan.

-Demi’s followers further engaged with her post by double-tapping it well beyond the 60,000-like threshold over the same span.
+Demi’s followers further engaged with her post by double-tapping it well more than 60,000 times over the same span.

-As the reel began, the Ben Böhmer remix of Monolink’s song “Father Ocean” could be heard providing the backing audio.
-In the meantime, Demi was shown undulating downward from the water’s surface with a diving mask and snorkel covering her face.
-Once she became fully submerged by the blue-green mass, her bountiful, heart-shaped derrière could be seen undulating along with her in slow motion.
+As the reel began, the Ben Böhmer remix of Monolink’s song “Father Ocean” could be heard, providing the backing audio.
+In the meantime, Demi was shown diving downward from the water’s surface with a diving mask and snorkel covering her face.
+Once she became fully submerged in the blue-green ocean, her bountiful, heart-shaped derrière could be seen undulating along with her in slow motion.

 Although her hindquarters were adorned by a bikini bottom, the stringy, neon-toned thong acted as more of a flourish than something that would actually provide any coverage.